rlerdorf/php7dev/README.md

 ## Summary
 php7dev is a Debian 8 [Vagrant image](https://atlas.hashicorp.com/rasmus/boxes/php7dev) which is preconfigured for testing PHP apps and developing extensions across many versions of PHP.

+## Changes in 1.0.0
+- Upgrade to Vagrant 1.8.5
+- Updated all PHP builds to the latest
+- Updated all Debian packages
+- Added phpext script to enable/disable extensions
+- Added xdebug, yaml, stats and redis extensions
+- Big Phan update

 ## Changes in 0.1.0
 - Updated all PHP builds to the latest
 - Updated all Debian packages